-\\The number of credits in the content major is defined by the secondary major.
+The number of credits in the content major is defined by the secondary major.
 (See the appropriate section of this Catalog.)
-For example, a student who wants to teach high school History must have a "Content Major" in History, which requires 39 credits, plus complete the Core Curriculum (40-42 credits), the Secondary Education Major (46 credits).
+For example, a student who wants to teach high school History must have a "Content Major" in History, which requires 48 credits, plus complete the Core Curriculum, and the Secondary Education Major (44 credits).